minimize etol ftol maxiter maxeval

 The fix box/relax command can be used to apply an external pressure to the simulation box and allow it to shrink/expand during the minimization.

-Only a few other fixes (typically those that apply force constraints) are invoked during minimization.
+Only a few other fixes (typically those that add forces) are invoked during minimization.
 See the doc pages for individual fix commands to see which ones are relevant.
 Current examples of fixes that can be used include:

 Features that are not yet implemented are listed here, in case someone knows how they could be coded: